Corporate Training 101: The Basics

 Tip 5: Make learning a game

 The idea of “gamifying” learning has been a hot topic among instructional designers for some time now.
-A well-crafted gamified learning experience challenges learners through engagement and interactions.
+A well-crafted gamified training experience challenges learners through engagement and interactions.

-The iSpring Suite can turn your existing PowerPoint presentations into games with customized questions and interactions.
+iSpring Suite can turn your existing PowerPoint training presentation into games with customized questions and interactions.

-This is especially critical if you’re going to train customer service and sales staff.
-With iSpring Suite, you can create realistic conversation simulations with branching, assessments, real-life characters and locations.
+This is especially important if you’re going to train customer service and sales teams.
+With iSpring Suite, you can create realistic conversation simulations with branching, assessments, real-life characters, and locations.

-Also read: Retail Sales Training – How to Move It Online
+Also read: Retail Employees Sales Training – How to Move It Online

 What’s the pricing model for LMS services?